Chinese Exclusion Act: Content

 The Chinese Exclusion Act required the few non-laborers who sought entry to obtain certification from the Chinese government that they were qualified to emigrate.
 However, this group found it increasingly difficult to prove that they were not laborers because the 1882 Act defined excludables as "skilled and unskilled laborers and Chinese employed in mining".
 Thus very few Chinese could enter the country under the 1882 law.
 Diplomatic officials and other officers, along with their house servants, on business for the Chinese government were also allowed entry as long as they had the proper certification verifying their credentials.

 The Chinese Exclusion Act also affected the Chinese who had already settled in the United States.
 Any Chinese who left the United States had to obtain certifications for reentry, and the act made Chinese immigrants permanent aliens by excluding them from US citizenship.
 After the act's passage, Chinese men in the US had little chance of ever reuniting with their wives, or of starting families in their new abodes.

+Individual immigration records also illustrate the effects of exclusion-era immigration policies on Chinese families.
+A case preserved by the National Archives documents Soo Hoo Lem Kong, a ten-year-old boy whose parents applied for him to enter the United States and join his father.
+His case file includes his declaration to enter the United States and an interview conducted as part of the immigration process.

 Amendments made in 1884 tightened the provisions that allowed previous immigrants to leave and return and clarified that the law applied to ethnic Chinese regardless of their country of origin.
 The 1888 Scott Act expanded upon the Chinese Exclusion Act, prohibiting reentry into the US after leaving.
 Only teachers, students, government officials, tourists, and merchants were exempt.

 Constitutionality of the Chinese Exclusion Act and the Scott Act was upheld by the Supreme Court in Chae Chan Ping v.
 United States (1889); the Supreme Court declared that "the power of exclusion of foreigners [is] an incident of sovereignty belonging to the government of the United States as a part of those sovereign powers delegated by the constitution".
 The act was renewed for ten years by the 1892 Geary Act, and again with no terminal date in 1902.
 When the act was extended in 1902, it required "each Chinese resident to register and obtain a certificate of residence.
 Without a certificate, he or she faced deportation."